IIIF/api/source/extension/georef/index.md

 ### 1.1 Objectives and Scope

-This document will supply a Linked Data 1.1 context and JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API in support of georeferenced Canvases and Images.
+This document will supply a Linked Data 1.1 context and JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferening.

 We will adopt the [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) for its Linked Data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.